Everything you need to know about personal contract hire

 Key takeaways

-Pay an initial deposit followed by fixed monthly payments for typically 2-4 years
+Pay an initial rental followed by fixed monthly payments for typically 2-4 years.

 What is car leasing?

-The initial deposit often covers one, three, six, or nine months' worth of the car's lease cost.
-The higher the initial payment, the lower the remaining monthly payments will be.
+The initial rental often covers one, three, six, or nine months' worth of the car's monthly lease cost.
+The higher the initial rental, the lower the remaining monthly payments will be.

 How personal contract hire works

 When you lease a car, you're essentially paying for its depreciation during your term of use, along with some additional costs to cover the leasing company's overheads.
-The initial payment and subsequent monthly fees are influenced by various factors, including the length of the contract and your annual mileage, with specific mileage ranges provided (8,000 to 30,000 miles).
-It's important to note that insurance for the car will not usually be included with a car lease deal, unless it’s advertised as being a ‘Total Care’ agreement.
-The leasing funder which owns the car will require you to get fully comprehensive cover to ensure the vehicle is fully protected.
-Optional maintenance packages are available to cover the cost of fixing wear and tear issues, and all leased cars are brand-new and come with the full manufacturer’s warranty.
+The initial rental and subsequent monthly payments are influenced by various factors, including the length of the contract and your annual mileage, with specific mileage ranges provided (8,000 to 30,000 miles).
+It's important to note that insurance for the car will not usually be included with a car lease deal, The leasing company which owns the car will require you to get fully comprehensive cover to ensure the vehicle is fully protected.
+Optional maintenance packages are available to cover the cost of servicing and maintenance including tyres and all leased cars are brand-new and benefit from manufacturer’s warranty.

 Required details for leasing